Introductory Welding Skills (Community Course)

 • What to look out for when welding and what the common pitfalls are

-Course fee concessions are possible – eligibility is based on income.
+Course fee concessions may be possible – eligibility is based on income.

 Entry Requirements & Progression